 What happens after the Introductory Special?

-The Intro Special is a one-time-use offer that gives you several weeks beyond the free trial class to decide if this is the program for your family.
+The Intro Special is a one-time-use offer that gives you several weeks beyond the free trial class to introduce you to Hilliard Taekwondo Academy and to decide if this is the program for your family.
 Martial Arts training is a skill-building and character-building holisitc "sport" that is a year-'round program rather than a seasonal activity.
-Respect, confidence, focus, courtesy, integrity, self-control, learning to keep trying even when something is really challenging or you if don't succeed the first time you try ... these important lifetime skills are not learned in a season.
+Respect, confidence, focus, courtesy, integrity, self-control, learning to keep trying even when something is really challenging or if you don't succeed the first time you try ... these important lifetime skills are not learned in a season.
 Just like physical skills that improve with consistent practice, these important character traits develop with consistent use in our program.
-At the end of the introductory special you choose which of our monthly-auto-billing option memberships works best for you.
+At the end of the introductory special you choose which of our monthly-auto-billing option memberships works best for your family.

 Can we sign up without trying a class first?